-The practice of sharing our content in the form of blogs, videos, or any other digital content on third party websites in exchange for exposure and backlinks to our website is called content syndication.
+The Best Practices for Content Syndication in the form of blogs, videos, or any other digital content on third party websites in exchange for exposure and backlinks to our website is called content syndication.

 We could term this as a barter exchange.
 The 3rd-party website gets relevant, free content published on their website while we are able to reach their audience.